TESOL International Association offers affiliate benefits

 TESOL affiliation connects you to:

-- A global network of regional English language organizations represented in North America, Europe, the Middle East, Asia, and Africa.
+- A global network of regional English language organizations represented in North America, Central and South America, Europe, the Middle East, Asia and Oceania, and Africa.

 - Opportunities to improve language teaching by fostering the exchange of ideas, resources, information, newsletters, and reflective experiences through online discussions, partnerships, conferences, and workshops.